Overview of thinkorswim and Active Trader Pro

 Fidelity:

-If you open a self-directed Fidelity account, you can trade the following:
+If you open a self-directed Fidelity account, you’ll be able to trade these assets:

 - Fixed-income securities